 Jean-Victor Schutz did not stop traveling all over France and Europe looking for new clients.
 It is a little before the 2000th year that the bottle crossed over the ocean.
 Today it is 35% of our production that is sale abroad, in more than 25 countries.

 January 1st 2001, 9h30 : the juice of a very concentrated Gewurztraminer flows along the press "la Cuvée du Millénaire" (The vintage of the millennium).
 An exceptional wine to celebrate the transition to the 3rd Millennium.

 As the years go by, the vineyard of the family Ruhlmann-Schutz grown up : from 7 hectares in 1995 to 20 hectares in 2005.
 On another note, without workforce before, the Family can rely on about ten employees at that time.

 Summer 2015 marked an important moment for the family, when Louise-Anne and Jacques-Emile Ruhlmann, along with Thomas and Antoine Schutz, proposed to their parents that they take on a new challenge by developing a new wine estate 800 km away... in the Corbières near Narbonne. .
 They had in mind to diversified and complete the range of Alsatian wines.

 After a whole year of work in a totally different region : the first vintage of Château Valmont is born.
 This one is called "Aventure", simply reflecting the saga of the family Ruhlmann-Schutz, now working with the 3rd generation.

 A new generation

-Two years after the beginning of Château Valmont, 3 of the 4 children of the 3rd generation join and integrate now the familial estate, renamed for the occasion : Vignobles RUHLMANN-SCHUTZ.
+Two years after the acquisition of Château Valmont, 3 of the 4 children of the 3rd generation joined and integrated the familial estate, renamed for the occasion : Vignobles RUHLMANN-SCHUTZ.